Your clinical placements are opportunities to expand and consolidate your knowledge and skills in preparation for your future practice.

 - Tie back long hair securely.

-- Ensure your nails should be clean, natural and trimmed short.
-Artificial nails or nail polish are germ breeding grounds and long nails are a skin tear risk for elderly patients with fragile skin.
+- Ensure your nails are clean, natural and trimmed short.
+Artificial nails or nail polish are generally not acceptable as they are a risk spread of microorganisms and infectious agents.
+Long nails are also a skin tear risk for patients with fragile skin.

-- Ensure you are compliant with host health service’s policy before deciding to wear facial or body piercings.
+- Ensure you are compliant with relevant organisational policy about facial or body piercings.

-- Check your university’s and host health service’s policies.
+- Check the policies of your education provider and host health service .
 If in doubt, ask in advance.
 Being sent home from placement is more embarrassing than asking in advance.

 - Be mindful of privacy and confidentiality.

-- Don’t post anything on social media relating to your placement.
+- Review the Nursing and Midwifery Board and the ANMF Vic Branch and Federal social media policies and standards before your placement.
 It doesn’t matter if your privacy settings are set high, your posts may be forwarded, potentially leaving you responsible for damage caused by such content.

 - Punctuality is important.
 If you’re not on time, you may be sent home.
 If you are running late, be sure to let your placement contact know.

-- Don’t forget to dispose patient handover sheets at the end of your shift.
+- Don’t forget to dispose patient handover sheets in the confidential waste bin at the end of your shift.

 - Be clear, courteous and professional.
 Don’t use shorthand or slang.
 Ensure that your facilitators are informed about your nursing/midwifery care and what activities and assessments you have completed.